alchemyplatform/alchemy-sdk-js/README.md

-# Alchemy JS SDK
+# Alchemy SDK for Javascript

-This is a prototype for Alchemy's JS SDK for EVM-based chains.
+Alchemy SDK helps developers use Alchemy's APIs and endpoints more efficiently.
+This is a lightweight, modular SDK that encapsulates common usage patterns and abstracts away the complexities of both our HTTP and JSON-RPC endpoints.

-The goal is to create a lightweight, modular SDK that encapsulates common usage patterns and abstracts away the complexities of both our HTTP and JSON-RPC endpoints.
-To start, we're trying to create feature parity with the existing `alchemy-web3` library.
-From there, we'll add additional features and higher level abstractions.
+Note that the SDK is still in private beta and is not published in NPM.
+Alchemy reserves the right to make breaking API changes in subsequent releases.

 ## Getting started

-The SDK is currently packaged in the repository as a tarball file.
-To install, copy the `alchemy-sdk-1.0.0.tgz` file in this repo into your project's root directory and run:
+Download the `alchemy-sdk-1.0.0.tgz` file in this repo into your project's root directory and run:

 ```
 npm install alchemy-sdk-1.0.0.tgz